-Domain and Standardized Measure name (if applicable) Clarification Baseline Item # Follow-Up Item # Item/Measure Comment 48 Medications 1-8 1-8 Is the client currently prescribed an oral antipsychotic medication?
+Domain and Clarification Stand lardized Measure ne (if applicable) Baseline Item # Follow-Up Item # Item/Measure Comment 48 Medications 1-8 1-8 Is the client currently prescribed an oral antipsychotic medication?
 Oral antipsychotic table If the client is prescribed an oral antipsychotic not listed above, indicate the name and daily dose.
 Is the client currently prescribed a Long-Acting Injectable (LAI)?
 LAI table If the client is prescribed an LAI not listed above, indicate the name and dose.
 Is the client currently prescribed any other psychotropic medications?
 Indicate all psychotropic medications prescribed.
 Clinician-completed and record review.
 49 Recovery Standardized Measure: Staying Well Questionnaire 1-15 1-15 Staying Well Questionnaire.
 Also referred to as the Questionnaire about the Process of Recovery (QPR) Client self-administered.
 For scoring instructions on standardized measure, see Appendix C.